RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Introduction

 \section{Introduction}

-Accurate medical image segmentation is a fundamental prerequisite for clinical decision-making and disease monitoring.
+Accurate medical image segmentation is fundamental to clinical decision-making and disease monitoring.
 This task demands pixel-level precision across highly heterogeneous imaging conditions.
-Manual annotation by clinical experts is time-consuming, subject to inter-rater variability, and does not scale to the volumes required by modern workflows.
-These challenges have driven sustained interest in automated segmentation methods powered by deep learning.
+Manual annotation by clinical experts is time-consuming, subject to inter-rater variability, and does not scale to modern clinical workloads.
+These challenges have driven sustained interest in automated deep learning-based segmentation.

-Convolutional neural networks (CNNs), particularly the U-Net architecture~\cite{ronneberger2015u}, long served as the dominant paradigm for medical image segmentation.
-While U-Net effectively fuses local and contextual information, the inductive biases of convolution limit its receptive field, making it difficult to model critical long-range spatial dependencies.
+Convolutional neural networks (CNNs), particularly the U-Net architecture~\cite{ronneberger2015u}, have long dominated medical image segmentation.
+While U-Net effectively fuses local and contextual information, the inductive biases of convolution limit the model's receptive field, hindering the modeling of long-range spatial dependencies.